Maddoxx88/microregex/README.md

 ## Contributions

-Microregex is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way the code is not overwritten.
+microregex is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way the code is not overwritten.

 Please read [CONTRIBUTING.md](https://github.com/Maddoxx88/microregex/blob/main/CONTRIBUTING.md) for details on this project.